malike/elasticsearch-report-engine/CONTRIBUTING.md

 #### i.
 Found a bug

 If you've found a bug in the project.
-Kindly create a [ticket]().
+Kindly create a [ticket](https://github.com/malike/elasticsearch-report-engine/issues/new).
 We'll do our best to respond and/or fix ASAP.

 #### ii.
 Fix a bug

-Want to go a step further after finding a bug?
+Want to go a step further after finding a bug?.
+Fix it and submit a [PR](https://github.com/malike/elasticsearch-report-engine/compare)

 #### iii.
 Implement a new feature

+Add it and submit a  [PR](https://github.com/malike/elasticsearch-report-engine/compare)